eknkcc/286-1---casperdash.io-wallet-web-extension-mobile-app-/README.md

 ### Project Documentation

 The reviewer observed that the README of the project has detailed general and usage documentation.
+Observes that the project does not have a good level of project documentation, but it is sufficient for the installation and launch of the project.
-The reviewer , full versions of the installations are specified properly, after the necessary installations are made in the required version, it can make the project work.
+All versions of the installations are specified properly, after the necessary installations are made in the required version, it can make the project work.

 Requirement | Finding
 ------------ | -------------
-Usage Documented | PASS
+Usage Documented | PASS with note

 ## Overall Conclusion on Documentation